 Zenoss Board of Directors

-Since co-founding Zenoss in 2005, Bill has established the company as the fastest growing company in the enterprise IT management software market.
-Bill conceived the company's disruptive business strategy and has successfully guided the company from start-up to a category leader.
+Bill Karpovich co-founded Zenoss in 2005 and, as CEO until 2014, helped to establish the company as a leader in the enterprise IT management software market.
+Bill conceived the company's disruptive business strategy and successfully guided the company from start-up to category leader.
 As an IT management and cloud computing visionary, Bill has been featured on the cover of InformationWeek Magazine and is frequently consulted by the media and industry analysts for his insights on IT management and the broader open source software market.

 Prior to Zenoss, Bill held product and marketing leadership positions with two of the early pioneers in cloud computing - Digex and USinternetworking, both of which achieved category leadership and had successful IPOs on the NASDAQ.
 Before entering the start-up domain, Bill spent 5 years with Accenture, Inc. (formerly Andersen Consulting) where he led architecture and development of OSS/BSS applications for global telco's.